Putin reassures pro-Russian world leaders his grip on power remains strong - Local News 8

 In May, Pakistani Foreign Minister Bilawal Bhutto Zardari became the most senior-level official to visit India in seven years, when he joined a SCO foreign ministers meeting.

-Iran’s entry into the grouping comes after it signed a memorandum of obligations at last year’s summit.
-Belarus, a close Russian partner, took that step toward full membership this year, India’s Ministry of External Affairs said after the close of the Tuesday’s meeting.
+Iran’s expected entry into the grouping comes after it signed a memorandum of obligations at last year’s summit.
+Belarus, a close Russian partner, will take a similar step toward full membership this year, Modi said in his opening remarks.

 Aspiring SCO member Belarus played a key role in navigating Putin’s crisis, claiming to have brokered a deal allowing Wagner boss Yevgeny Prigozhin to safely leave Russia for Belarus.

 Pakistan and India were the most recent countries to join, gaining full membership in 2017.
-Fourteen countries hold dialogue partner status, while another three are observers.
+A number of other countries hold dialogue partner or observer status.

 The-CNN-Wire